 "It was a fortunate result, my only merit was to get to the bottom".

 From one Brazilian to another, there is always samba dancing in Formula 1.
-With Ayrton Senna gone, after his poker of successes, here comes the thirty-nine year old Nelson Piquet, astride his Benetton-Ford, a car that is certainly competitive at the chassis level, but which as an engine, being an eight-cylinder, cannot be considered up to the more powerful multi-cylinder engines of McLaren, Ferrari and Williams.
+With Ayrton Senna gone, after his four consecutive successes, here comes the thirty-nine year old Nelson Piquet, astride his Benetton-Ford, a car that is certainly competitive on the chassis level, but whose engine, being an eight-cylinder, cannot be considered as powerful as the multi-cylinder engines of McLaren, Ferrari and Williams.
 Yet the driver from Brasilia, as has happened to him on many occasions (two victories in the finale of the last championship) was able to take advantage of the retirements that occurred in front of him.
 But the fact of the day is not so much the victory of the Benetton-Ford, which also brought Pirelli tyres to success again, as the setback of McLaren-Honda and Ferrari.
 As far as the Italian team is concerned, unfortunately, this is nothing new.
 Already at Imola the two drivers of the Maranello team had been forced to retire, Alain Prost even before the start due to an off-track accident, followed by Jean Alesi on lap three.
-Here, on the track named after Gilles Villeneuve, the two put on more of a show; they were present until almost halfway through the race, before both were forced to abandon, Prost for the gearbox and Alesi for the engine.
+Here, on the track named after Gilles Villeneuve, the two put on more of a show; they were present until almost halfway through the race, before both were forced to retire, Prost for the gearbox and Alesi for the engine.
 A reliability problem, then, even if the competitiveness of the cars was slightly recovered.
 The fact remains that the result is totally negative and does not comfort anyone.
 As for McLaren-Honda, on the other hand, it is the first time in a long time that the Anglo-Japanese team has failed to get at least one of its cars in front of the chequered flag.
 Probably trivial problems, an electrical fault on Ayrton Senna's car, an electronic glitch that blocked the engine on Gerhard Berger's car, but it is still a sign of failure.
 Senna had said in recent days that the rivals were close, and he was right.
 At the end of the race, Ayrton Senna himself comments:

 "I'm almost glad this trouble happened.
 So McLaren and Honda will learn to try harder and not let me race in certain conditions".